Health and Healing in the Ancient Greek World (Athens, Kos)

 IMPORTANT NOTE: This course involves extensive travel.
 Be wary of overpacking.
 Pack only what you can carry comfortably, because you will be required to check- in and out of accommodations for each stay/travel segment of this course.
 It will also be useful to bring with you travel-size cosmetics.

 While in Athens, students are housed within walking distance of the CYA Academic Center in either CYA student apartments located in the Pangrati neighborhood of central Athens or in hotel accommodations arranged by CYA.
 CYA apartments are simply furnished and equipped with a full kitchen and air-conditioned bedrooms; towels, linens and housekeeping service will be provided.
 Hotel accommodations will be in simple 2- or 3-star hotels, double- or triple-occupancy, with air-conditioned rooms.

 The CYA Academic Center is located next to the Athens Marble Stadium and houses classrooms, the library, the student lounge and cafeteria, computer facilities (including wireless access for those students who choose to bring laptop computers), laundry facilities, and administrative offices.
 The Academic Center is accessible Monday-Thursday 9:00 a.m.-7:00 p.m., Friday 9:00 a.m.-6:00 p.m.

 When class is in Athens a full mid-day meal will be served weekdays in the CYA cafeteria between the hours of 12:00-3:00 p.m.
 During study travel, breakfast will be offered at the Hotels.
+While on Kos, lunch will be offered on weekdays.
 A welcome and a farewell dinner are also included in the course fee.